New Global Findex: What You Need to Know

 Progress has also been made in rural areas.
 The percentage of rural households with an account increased from 44 percent in 2011 to 66 percent in 2017.
 Big shifts in China (58 to 78 percent), India (33 to 79 percent) and Sub-Saharan Africa (19 to 39 percent) are largely responsible.
 This is important, but there is clearly still much more to do, especially in Sub-Saharan Africa, where roughly 75 percent of the population lives in rural areas.
 As in many things, Kenya leads the way in the region.
 Rural Kenyan households with accounts grew from 38 to 81 percent between 2011 and 2017, largely thanks to the ubiquity of mobile money.

 Importantly, Findex enables us to link progress to policy choices.
-CGAP has published a report on the basic enablers of digital finance, namely, agents, nonbank issuers of e-money, tiered and risk-based KYC and appropriate consumer protection measures.
+CGAP will soon publish a report on the basic enablers of digital finance, namely, agents, nonbank issuers of e-money, tiered and risk-based KYC and appropriate consumer protection measures.
 By and large, Findex shows that countries with enabling regulations around agents, e-money and tiered KYC experienced substantial improvements in access.
 In addition, the rapid progress made in markets that leverage government-to-person payments, like India, Mongolia and Iran, demonstrates the role a broader range of policy choices can play in shifting access.
 This new evidence should encourage governments to adopt the kinds of policies that improve access.

 Usage lags behind access